0x41111111/misc/docs/ios-debugging.md

 * A root USB port (using a hub caused very consistent issues for me; if it works for you, that's great)
 * Git, GNU build tools, A C/++ compiler

-First, you're going to install Google's USB to WebKit debugger proxy and libimobiledevice.
+First, you're going to install Google's WebKit USB debugger proxy and libimobiledevice.

 Here's the repo URL for the proxy: https://github.com/google/ios-webkit-debug-proxy